Mollie Monroe Davis Scholarship

 May need – College transcript

-In December 2008, Mary Monroe “Mollie” Davis passed away leaving an educational bequest of $20 million dollars to fund two and four year scholarships to benefit residents of Yakima County.
-The Yakima Rotary Trust was named the administrator of these scholarships.
+In December 2008, Mollie Davis passed away leaving an educational bequest of $20 million dollars to fund two and four-year scholarships to benefit residents of Yakima County.
+The Yakima Rotary Trust was named the administrator of the scholarship program.

-Since the Yakima Rotary Trust awarded the first scholarships in 2010 over 310 students have been awarded renewable scholarships.
-The total dollar amount of scholarships awarded has exceeded $5.4 million
+Since the Yakima Rotary Trust awarded the first scholarships in 2010, hundreds of students have been awarded renewable scholarships and millions of dollars has been given away.

 The Yakima Valley is extremely fortunate that Mollie realized her investment in education can be the catalyst for change and her gift will allow thousands of students to attend college that otherwise might not be able to afford it.
 Cheers to Mollie and her vision!